Aaron3963/CSE_151A_Project/README.md

 ![https://aaron3963.github.io/CSE_151A_Project/project_files/figure-html/cell-48-output-2.png](https://aaron3963.github.io/CSE_151A_Project/project_files/figure-html/cell-48-output-2.png)

 The conclusion is that our portfolio with this quant strategy surpassed the base strategy significantly.
-We got 10% gross profit within 6 months, which our base strategy was hard to maintain itself.
+We got 10% gross profit within 6 months, which in our base strategy, was hard to maintain.

 ### Summary